 Love is in the air this time of year, but is it in your restaurant?
 It should be, at least when it comes to you and your guests.
 Guest relationships don’t have to be complicated.
 Check out these three simple steps you and your staff can take to have successful, mutually beneficial, and long-term guest relationships.

 #1 – Make the Honeymoon Last Forever

 The worst thing you and your staff can do is become lazy about guest relationships.
 For guests to remain committed to you, you have to treat every date like the first date.
-This means making sure your restaurant must always look its best from the parking lot to the dining room to the kitchen.
+This means making sure your restaurant always looks its best from the parking lot to the dining room to the kitchen.
 Strictly enforce staff dress codes and never compromise on your brand standards.

 #2 – Treat Guests as Your Top Priority